-This field stores the lock time of a transaction, that is a point in time at which the transaction should be included in a block.
-Once the lock time has been exceeded, the transaction is locked and becomes immune to transaction replacement.
+This field stores the lock time of a transaction, that is a point in time past which the transaction should be included in a block.
+Once the lock time has been exceeded, the transaction is locked and can be included in a block.
 The lock time is encoded as either a timestamp in UNIX format or as a block number:

-Value Description

-0 Always locked.

-Block number at which transaction is locked.

-$\geq 5 10^8$ UNIX timestamp at which transaction is locked.
+Value Description 0 Always locked. $< 5 10^8$ Block number at which transaction is locked. $> 5 10^8$ UNIX timestamp at which transaction is locked.